zhenyiizhang/CytoBridge/readme.md

   * **Regularized Unbalanced OT (RUOT)**  (velocity + growth + stochasticity)

+## Roadmap

+We are continuously working to expand the capabilities of CytoBridge.
+Our development plan is as follows:

+  - [x] **Phase 1: Stochastic Dynamics & RUOT**

+    - [x] Implementation of the `score` component to model stochasticity.
+    - [x] Support for training methods based on the **Regularized Unbalanced Optimal Transport (RUOT)** frameworks.
+    - [ ] Integration of simulation-free training methods (e.g., Conditional Flow Matching, Velocity-growth Flow Matching).
+    - [x] Basic plotting functions and downstream analysis.

+  - [ ] **Phase 2: Advanced Modeling & Downstream Analysis**

+    - [ ] Implementation of the `interaction` component for modeling cell-cell communication.
+    - [ ] Advanced plotting functions and downstream analysis.

+  - [ ] **Phase 3: Spatiotemporal Dynamics**

+    - [ ] Support for time serise spatial transcriptomics data.
+    - [ ] Advanced plotting functions and downstream analysis.
+    - [ ]
 ## Installation

 Currently, CytoBridge is in an early development stage.
 You can download it directly from this repository for testing and contribution: